 - Master Bypass Relay bypass of Digital Inputs to Digital Outputs - LCD Shutoff Select the time-out for the LCD backlight.
 The backlight turns on once any control is pressed.
 The unit ships with a 15 minute setting to prolong the life of the backlight tube.
 Although the unit is rated for long life, it will not last forever and the entire costly LCD display must be replaced when it fails.
-We like the light show and the meters and have not had a display fail in two years of almost constant use, but we are being respectful of our customer's budgets! - Reinitialize Fast reset of the system software and audio drivers - Power Cycle Slow reset of the entire system.
-Select this to perform a full system reboot and re-initialize; you are returned to the main menu.
+We like the light show and the meters and have not had a display fail in three years of almost constant use, but we are being respectful of our customer's budgets! - Reinitialize Fast reset of the system software and audio drivers. - Save Settings Immediately In an effort to minimize any slgiht audio clicks, the unit will save changes over a period of time, usually several minutes.
+Pressing Save Setting Immediately will bypass this feature and write the changes immediately and usually without any audible side effects.
+It may still take up to a minute for the buffers to completely flush. - Power Cycle Slow reset of the entire system.
+Select this to perform a full system re-boot and re-initialize; you are returned to the main menu.
+This is a very useful way to guarantee all current settings are saved immediately and the unit is re-booted, re-sychronized, and started fresh.
+Note that this operation may take up to 3 minutes.